George Weyerhaeuser Sr., great-grandson of timber company founder and kidnapped as a child, dies at 95

 Over that period, the Weyerhaeuser company became famous for a technology-driven “high-yield forestry” model that boosted output and transformed the industry, but which also earned the enmity of many environmentalists in the Pacific Northwest and elsewhere.

-Yet George Weyerhaeuser Sr. is perhaps more famous for another role: As an 8-year-old in 1935, he was kidnapped in broad daylight off a Tacoma street, kept in a pit in the woods and released only his family paid a ransom of $200,000 in unmarked bills.
+Yet George Weyerhaeuser Sr. is perhaps more famous for another role: As an 8-year-old in 1935, he was kidnapped in broad daylight off a Tacoma street, kept in a pit in the woods and released after only his family paid a ransom of $200,000 in unmarked bills.

 He would later downplay the impacts of the abduction and frenzied aftermath.
 But his daughter, Leilee Weyerhaeuser, said the experience deeply affected his outlook on life.